 Overall, HRT's adjustments to the bus system were modest in scope and scale, largely for two reasons.
 First, The Tide provides new transit service in a new east-west transit corridor - the former railroad right of way.
-As a result, no existing bus routes became redundant as they could with rail lines introduced on or near arterials streets.
+As a result, no existing bus routes became redundant, as they can where rail lines are introduced on or near arterial streets.
 Second, the initial segment of The Tide is relatively short.
 As a result, speed advantages on the largely exclusive rail right of way are limited in the amount of travel time that they can accumulate.
 Consequently, while it was useful to provide opportunities for bus-rail transfers, truncations of bus routes at rail stations made sense in few circumstances.